 Some MBR sellers may be subject to mitigated (cost-based) prices for their market-based sales in the geographic market(s) in which the seller is found, or presumed, to have market power.
 The details of these cost-based mitigation requirements are discussed below but generally apply only to mitigated MBR sellers making sales outside of one of the organized RTO markets with Commission-approved market monitoring and mitigation.
+Where an MBR seller is found to have the potential to exercise market power subsequent to an initial finding that it lacked market power, contracts entered into prior to the setting of a refund effective date under FPA section 206 generally are not subject to cost-based mitigation.
+The Commission frequently has stated and recently affirmed that the imposition of cost-based mitigation on sales by MBR sellers does not modify, abrogate, or otherwise affect the existing contractual agreements of that seller.1511

-d.
-Other Compliance Obligations for Market-Based Sellers

-- While exempt from the usual section 205 requirement to "cost-justify" each sale, entities with market-based rate authority still must retain certain price support data for a five-year period under 18 C.F.R. § 35.41(d) (governing records retention). - All new MBR tariffs must be filed electronically in FERC-prescribed format, 131 updated periodically when the seller's circumstances change (e.g., name changes, seller category designation, changes to previously granted waivers, etc.), or when the Commission mandates new standard language to be inserted in all MBR tariffs (e.g., sales of new ancillary services when new markets open). - All public utilities including MBR sellers are required to electronically file Electric Quarterly Reports summarizing the contractual terms and conditions in their agreements for all jurisdictional services (including market-based power sales, costbased power sales, and transmission service) and transaction information for shortterm and long-term market-based power sales and cost-based power sales during the
+- d.
+Other Compliance Obligations for Market-Based Sellers - While exempt from the usual section 205 requirement to "cost-justify" each sale, entities with market-based rate authority still must retain certain price support data for a five-year period under 18 C.F.R. § 35.41(d) (governing records retention). - All new MBR tariffs must be filed electronically in FERC-prescribed format,1512 updated periodically when the seller's circumstances change (e.g., name changes, seller category designation, changes to previously granted waivers, etc.), or when the Commission mandates new standard language to be inserted in all MBR tariffs (e.g., sales of new ancillary services when new markets open). - All public utilities including MBR sellers are required to electronically file EQR summarizing the contractual terms and conditions in their agreements for all jurisdictional services (including market-based power sales, cost-based power sales, and transmission service) and transaction information for short-term and long-term

-The rationale for this proposed change was a finding by Staff that the generating capacity supporting long-term energy sales was not being reported by either the buyer or seller.
+1510 The rationale for this policy change was a finding by Staff that, in many cases, the generating capacity supporting long-term energy sales was not being reported by either the buyer or seller as each side implicitly attributed control to the other.
+Under the new policy, letters of concurrence will not be required to establish which party to a long-term firm power purchase agreement has control of the underlying generation resource(s).
+Id. at P 145.